SamSamskies/madlibber/README.md

 EXAMPLE OUTPUT:
 ```
 At Indiegogo you'll find a welcoming , supportive community that
 embraces collaboration , fearlessness and authenticity .
-We are a a
+We are a
 rapidly growing organization and our <noun> is used by people all
 over the world to raise money for their <adjective> , cause-related ,
 or <adjective> ideas .
 Our customers are passionate about their